robinvanleeuwen/pyramid_calculator/README.md

     {"calculcation": "4 * (1&38*} " -> {"error": "Invalid calculation given: ignored (1&38*"}
     {"bananarama": "1 + 1" }  -> {"error": "no calculation request given"}

-Tests can be run with the included `nosetests`
+Tests can be run with the included `nosetest`